SchweizerischeBundesbahnen/hibernate_hbm2annotation/README.md

 # What is this?
 This script *helps* you to migrate bigger projects from hibernate hbm.xml files to annotations.
-It is able to migrate most common annotations automatically, but not all, meaning the complicated part will be up to you to do be done manualy.
+It is able to migrate most common annotations automatically, but not all, meaning the complicated part will be up to you to do be done manually.
 It will just do the monkey work for you.

 In our repository, we were able to automate about 90% of the work, but you may find that your codebase is different.